 Aside from liability protection, business owners receive the following benefits when they incorporate as an LLC.

 - Ease in maintenance.
-LLCs are flexible entities, which makes them a bit easier to maintain.
+LLCs are flexible entities.
+This makes it a bit easier to maintain.

 - Fewer annual requirements.
-There are less compliance requirements and formalities for LLCs, like taking annual meetings or minutes.
+There are less compliance requirements and formalities for LLCs.

 - Pass-through entity.
 This works well for taxes, which we’ll expand on in a moment.